12 Best Things to Do in Yogyakarta That Aren't Just Borobudur

 1. Eat Midnight Gudeg at Gudeg Pawon

 Gudeg Pawon doesn't have a sign.
 It doesn't have a menu.
-It's a home kitchen on Jalan Janturan where a family has been making gudeg (young jackfruit stewed in coconut milk) since... honestly, nobody seems to remember when they started.
+It's a home kitchen on Jalan Janturan where one family has been making gudeg (young jackfruit stewed in coconut milk) since — honestly, nobody there seems to remember when they started.

-Getting there requires a motorbike or Grab, a willingness to wander a dark residential lane, and the patience to wait 20-30 minutes.
-The line of locals tells you you're in the right place.
+Getting there takes a motorbike or Grab, a willingness to wander a dark residential lane, and the patience to wait 20-30 minutes.
+The line of locals is how you know you're in the right place.

 2. Watch the Ramayana Ballet with Prambanan as Your Backdrop